From IC Layout to Die Photo: A CNN-Based Data-Driven Approach: Experimental Results

 \subsubsection{Ablation Study of Loss Terms}

 Here we examine and discuss the effectiveness of individual loss terms in (\ref{eq:eq01}).
 First of all, we made numerical comparisons among different loss settings in Table \ref{table:MStable01} and Table \ref{table:MStable02}, each of which corresponds to a different dateset.
-The results shown in Table \ref{table:MStable01} were derived by LithoNet trained on UMC dataset \#1, whereas Table \ref{table:MStable02} shows the performance of LithoNet trained on a small subset of UMC dataset \#1 containing 480 training patches (obtained from 16 image samples through data augmentation).
+The values in parentheses are final loss values on training set during training.
+The results shown in Table \ref{table:MStable01} were derived by LithoNet trained on UMC dataset \#1, whereas Table \ref{table:MStable02} shows the performance of LithoNet trained on a small subset of UMC dataset \#1 containing 480 training patches (obtained from 16 image samples by using only overlapped-cropping to obtain 30 patches for each sample for data augmentation).
 From Tables \ref{table:MStable01} and \ref{table:MStable02}, we can observe that the total-variation loss, $\mathcal{L}_{var}$, contributes significantly to the performance improvement.
 Moreover, $\mathcal{L}_{smooth}$ is beneficial to improve the objective performance when only a very limited amount of training samples is provided, as shown in Table \ref{table:MStable02}.
-On the contrary, as listed in Table \ref{table:MStable01}, $\mathcal{L}_{smooth}$ contributes not so effectively to the objective performance, when a comprehensive enough training dataset is given.
+On the contrary, as listed in Table \ref{table:MStable01}, $\mathcal{L}_{smooth}$ contributes less effectively to the objective performance when a comprehensive enough training dataset is given.
 We demonstrate the SEM-styled images predicted according to small training dataset without using the smoothness loss $\mathcal{L}_{smooth}$ in Fig. \ref{fig:withoutsmooth}, where unexpected artifacts are highlighted in red rectangles.
-This experiment set shows the necessity of $\mathcal{L}_{smooth}$, especially in cases of a small trainingset.
+This experiment set shows the necessity of $\mathcal{L}_{smooth}$, especially in cases of a small training set.